beskriloubna-boop/Moisturizing-cream-project/README.md

 If possible, check the pH of the final cream using pH strips or a meter.
 The ideal pH for skin application is between 5.0 and 6.0.
 If the pH is below 5.0, adjust slightly with a few drops of a diluted sodium hydroxide solution (0.1%).
 If it is above 6.0, adjust by adding a small amount of a diluted citric acid solution (0.1%).

 ---
+## 5. Packaging and Labeling

+Once the cream has cooled completely and reached a uniform consistency, pour it into sterilized jars or airless pump bottles.
+Seal the containers tightly to prevent air exposure and contamination.
+Label each container with the product name, batch number, manufacturing date, and expiration date.
+For home or educational formulations, a three- to six-month shelf life is recommended if stored in a cool, dry place away from direct sunlight.

+---

+## 6. Safety and Testing

+Always perform a patch test before full use.
+Apply a small amount of the finished product to the inside of your forearm and observe for 24 hours to check for irritation or allergic reactions.
+Discontinue use if redness or discomfort occurs.
+Keep all tools and surfaces sterile during preparation.
+Discard any cream that develops an unusual odor, color change, or separation.

+Avoid using metal utensils when working with essential oils, as they can sometimes react with metal surfaces.
+If natural extracts such as aloe vera or cucumber are added, store the finished product in a refrigerator and use it within three months.